-Online HDR Image Viewer, and it literally has a full-fledged exposure adjustment tool.
+Online HDR Image Converter, and it literally has a full-fledged exposure adjustment tool.
 To better understand the theory of this tutorial and how exposure compensation works, you should definitely "play" with a real HDRI file with this free online tool.

 To do so, open any 32-bit HDR or EXR image using Online HDR Image Viewer and move exposure slider (located below Viewport) to the left and right.
 See, how new details, previously hidden in the dark or in the center of the brightest areas of HDR image, gradually reveals itself as you move slider to one of a side.